 - Older patients who are frail or may be vulnerable received a full assessment of their physical, mental and social needs.
 The practice used an appropriate tool to identify patients aged 65 and over who were living with moderate or severe frailty.
-Those identified as being frail had a clinical review including a review of medication. - Patients aged over 75 were invited for a health check either at the surgery or in their own home.
-If necessary they were referred to other services such as voluntary services and supported by an appropriate care plan. - All elderly patients were offered immunisations appropriate to their age such as influenza, pneumococcal and shingles.
-The practice nurse carried out home visits to those patients who were housebound. - The practice followed up on older patients discharged from hospital.
-It ensured that their care plans and prescriptions were updated to reflect any extra or changed needs. - Staff had appropriate knowledge of treating older people including their psychological, mental and communication needs.
+Those identified as being frail had a clinical review including a review of medication. - The practice had 515 patients aged over 75, of these 451 had had their health and social care needs assessed. - All patients over the age of 75 had a care plan in place. - The practice followed up on older patients discharged from hospital.
+It ensured that their care plans and prescriptions were updated to reflect any extra or changed needs. - Staff had appropriate knowledge of treating older people including their psychological, mental and communication needs. - The practice were a nominated link for a local residential care home.
+This service had been designed to reduce duplicate GP visits from different practices.